cyberwizardinstitute/workshops/git.markdown

 # collaborating on existing github projects (no push access)

-for existing github projects that you'd like to work on but that you don't have push access to, or where you'd like your own github repo to play around in before pushing to the main branch.
+you may want to work with existing projects that you don't have push access for.

+to do this, we will "fork" the existing project.

-- on github, fork the repo you want to work with. (this will give you your own copy of the repo on github, but not on your local machine).
+- on github, fork the repo you want to work with. (this will make a copy under your own github account, but not on your local machine).
 - on github, go to your own fork of the repo and find the git url to clone the repo.
-- in terminal: `git clone xyz.git` (this pulls your forked copy to your local machine)
+- in terminal: `git clone xyz.git` pulls your forked copy to your local machine
 - check that everything has copied with `ls`

+---

+# collaborating on existing github projects (no push access) part 2

-- make whatever changes you want
+- make changes
 - `git status`
-- `git commit -am "adding xyz"` (this makes a commit on your local machine)
+- `git commit -am "adding xyz"` (commit locally)
-- `git push origin master` (this pushes your changes back up to your fork on github)
+- `git push origin master` (push your changes back up to your fork on github)
-- to ask that your changes get merged back into the main branch, go to the main repo (not your fork) on github and click "make a pull request"
+- to ask that your changes get merged back into the main branch, go to the shared repo (not your fork) on github and click "make a pull request"

 ---